Volkswagen CEO survives challenge from powerful chairman

 But he has also faced criticism for the company's underperforming operations in the United States, its failure to keep pace with rivals like BMW (BMWG.DE) on fuel efficient technologies and the slowness of its push into budget cars.

-Another problem has been declining profitability at the core VW brand, which has led the 67-year-old Winterkorn to unveil a 5 billion euro cost-cutting program.
+Another problem has been declining profitability at the core VW brand, which has led the 67-year-old Winterkorn to unveil a 5 billion euro cost-cutting programme.

 Piech, a canny strategist and demanding manager who declared in his 2004 autobiography "my desire for harmony is limited", appears to have lost patience.